St Michael and All Angels Church, Croft Castle.

 One of the highlights is the fine lower figures of saints on the chest tomb of Sir Richard and Lady Croft c.1510 – reminding us that on the eve of the Commotion what we think of as fifteenth-century style and Catholic sentiment was enjoying a flourishing time.
 St Anthony is on the left with his usual pig (his Hospitallers were given runts that they let loose with bells round their heads to beg off the locals: Tantony pigs).
 On the right is St Roche bearing his leg to show the page bubo that he survived (oddly with a small person by it rather than the dog who ministered to him).
 Both – for ergotism (St Anthony’s Fire) and the Plague – would have been saints whose intercessions were valuable for the afflicted.

-The stand-out feature of the church is, of course, the bell-turret of around 1700 with its leaded ogee-shaped cupola.
+An outstanding feature of the church is, of course, the bell-turret of around 1700 with its leaded ogee-shaped cupola.